braver/Solarized/README.md

 ## Solarized for Sublime Text

-This color scheme is created for Sublime Text.
+This package is both a color scheme (ie. syntax highlight for code), and a UI theme, created especially for Sublime Text.

 To install it, use [Package Control](https://packagecontrol.io/packages/Solarized%20Color%20Scheme).